AWS SAM - Build, Test and Deploy Serveless Applications.

 Setting up your environment

-AWS CLI - Allows you to authenticate and communicate with your AWS account.
+visit here to download - AWS CLI - Allows you to authenticate and communicate with your AWS account.

-Git - For versioning and tracking.
+visit here to download - Git - For versioning and tracking.

-Visit here to download.
+visit here to download

 Configure your AWS CLI

-To authenticate with your AWS account:
+To authenticate with your AWS account,

-Navigate to your IAM management console.
+- Navigate to yout IAM management console

-Select your USER.
+- Select your USER

-In the Security tab, locate Access keys.
+- in the Security tab, locate Access keys.

-Run the following command:
+Run the following command

 aws configure

 Provide the requested information.
-Example:
+Example

 You can continue to the next step if you have successfully completed the previous steps.